kasperisager/bundstreg/README.md

 ### reduce

-Reduce an array to value accumulated by invoking an iteratee on each element of the array.
+Reduce an array to a value accumulated by invoking an iteratee on each element of the array.

 **Parameters**